 Community Advisory Council (CAC) Meeting

-The agenda will be posted 3 days prior to the meeting.
+Meeting details and agenda will be posted 72 hours prior to the meeting.

 Public Comment at Community Advisory Council Meetings

 Members of the public are free to address the CAC.